AAHKS Resident Arthroplasty Course

 About the Resident Arthroplasty Course

-Residents are also given the option to attend a full-day Lab Course on Thursday, November 2, prior to the didactic Resident Couse.
+Residents also may attend a full-day Lab Course on Thursday, November 7, prior to the didactic Resident Couse.
 The Lab Course will begin in the morning with a bioskills session, pairing residents with orthopaedic faculty from around the country for intimate, hands-on learning.
 Next, residents will attend a working lunch session/Resident Business Course.
 They will then finish the day by attending a one-hour hands-on session in cementing techniques.
-To be selected to participate in the Lab, residents must select the Lab Course option when filling out the Resident Course Application.

 Please Note: Although the AAOS Orthopaedic In-Training Examination® (OITE) testing window is November 3-12, 2023, AAHKS will not be administering the exam in Dallas.
 Accepted residents must make arrangements to take the OITE on a day that does not conflict with the AAHKS Annual Meeting.
 Residency programs should plan on scheduling the examination as they have done in the past: selecting a single, primary testing date and an additional back-up day for scheduling conflicts and unanticipated cancellations.